nemura17/moviesearchapplication/README.md

-<b> You can preview it here </b> - https://moviesearchapplication.vercel.app/
+<b> You can view it here </b> - https://moviesearchapplication.vercel.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).